The Koori Curriculum Educator Programming and Planning Guide

 The Koori Curriculum Digital Educator Programming and Planning Guide is designed to build educators cultural confidence and capacity.
 It encapsulates all the essential ingredients needed to lead and develop innovative First Nation programs at your service.

-Note: This Planner is best used in conjunction by attending one of our Programming and Planning Seminars.
+Note: This Planner is best used in conjunction by attending one of our Programming, Planning and Pedagogy Sessions.

 Who our planner is for: